odoo/odoo/addons/web/doc/async.rst

 Asynchronous Operations
 =======================

-This documentation is outdated as then() is now pipe.
-Please never copy api from other libraries just link to it.

 As a language (and runtime), javascript is fundamentally single-threaded.
 This means any blocking request or computation will blocks the whole page (and, in older browsers, the software itself